aaryac2/aaryac2.github.io/README.md

 # aaryac2.github.io

 This is my personal website.
-The base code for this project stems from some HTML, CSS, and JavaScript tinkering I did back in high school.